phillipleblanc/blog/IDEAS.md

 ## v1

+- Footer
+- Responsive NAV
 - Figure out SEO
 - Script for creating a new blog post
-- RSS feed
 - Three articles
 - Make it pretty
-- Set up email list
+- Set up email list and sign up
 - About page
 - Social buttons
 - Analytics (homegrown? privacy friendly)
 - List of other good blogs (ask for suggestions)
 - List of good books
 - List of good twitter accounts
+- RSS feed ✅

 ## other ideas